katetruman/MultiAgentEC/README.md

 # Event Calculus capabilities and suitability

-We can use event calculus to model events and expectations in product tracking and veracity scenarios.
-This demonstration makes use of
+We can use event calculus (EC) to model events and expectations in product tracking and veracity scenarios.
+This demonstration makes use of discrete event calculus (we have discrete periods of time) to exhibit some helpful capabilities of EC in an organ donation scenario.

 ## Issues with current set up
 - We can't evaluate multiple expectations of the same type which occur for the same actor at the same time - we will only get output for one of the expectations.